Sniper Elite 5

 Sniper Elite 5 is a 2022 third-person tactical shooter stealth video game developed and published by Rebellion Developments.
 It is the sequel to Sniper Elite 4.
-It was released on May 26th, 2022 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.
+It was released on 26 May 2022 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. It takes place in France during World War II.

 Gameplay

 Similar to its predecessors, Sniper Elite 5 is a third-person shooter.
 Similar to Sniper Elite 4, the game features several large levels, which provide players with various opportunities to infiltrate and extract.
 When the player kills an enemy using a sniper rifle from a long distance, the X-Ray kill cam system will activate, in which the game's camera follows the bullet from the sniper rifle to the target, and shows body parts, bones or internal body organs being broken or ruptured by the bullet.
-Weapons in the game can be customized extensively.
+Weapons in the game can be customised extensively.
 The single-player campaign can be played cooperatively with another player.
 The game introduces Invasion mode, which allows a third player to join a game session and play as an enemy sniper.
 A survival mode, which accommodates up to four players, is also featured.

 Plot

-Sniper Elite 5 takes place following the events of Sniper Elite 4 in the year 1944, a year before Sniper Elite V2.
+Sniper Elite 5 takes place following the events of Sniper Elite 4, in 1944, a year before Sniper Elite V2.
 SOE sniper Karl Fairburne is attached to an Army Ranger battalion in advance of Operation Overlord to assist with securing a beachhead and the village of Colline-Sur-Mer to help give the Americans a foothold and landing point in France.
 Upon arrival in the village and rendezvousing with resistance contact Charlie Barton, the Americans' submarine is destroyed and Charlie informs Karl that most of the group's contacts have been killed by units led by Obergruppenführer Abelard Möller after discovering information on his involvement in coordinating "Operation Kraken".
 Fellow contact Marie Chevalier informs the pair that Möller is occupying a nearby chateau and leaving to investigate.
-After breaking in and securing information on "Kraken" from both the chateau and a high-ranking meeting taking place at the cathedral Beaumont-Saint-Denis, Möller becomes aware of Fairburne's involvement and his prior notoriety of disrupting high-profile Nazi projects.
+After breaking in and securing information on "Kraken" from the chateau and a high-ranking meeting taking place at the cathedral Beaumont-Saint-Denis, Möller becomes aware of Fairburne's involvement and his prior notoriety of disrupting high-profile Nazi projects.

 In defiance of Ranger orders, Fairburne infiltrates a factory constructing war machinery and submarine stealth plating and destroys it to disrupt further production.
 Charlie smuggles him onto an island in the English Channel near Guernsey, where intel from the factory found a prototype U-boat constructed and prepared for testing using the stealth plating previously smuggled onto the island with coordination from the Japanese.
 Fairburne manages to destroy the submarine adding embarrassment to the Nazi high command, but results in Möller redoubling his efforts and proceeding with the project without the test data.